RobertSixto/Fablevirus/README.md

 The virus searches out and finds the start up folder and copies itself there.
 On computer reboot, virus creates a memory leak that slowly uses all RAM, eventually blue screening the computer.
 As it does this, it prints a cheeky message to a text file on the desktop.
-The message is a reference to the video game "Fable" and doubles as a log of how much ram has been consumed.
+The message is a reference to the video game "Fable" and doubles as a log of how much RAM has been consumed.